Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Setting up the desktop environment

-- The server/client relationship
+- Understanding the server/client relationship

 - The X server